bobrokerson/challenge/README.md

   * Software Engineering at Google
   * The making of a Manager

-# Topic do DC
+# DC topics
-  1. Basic Pyrhon
+  1. Basic Python
   2. SQL
   3. Statistics.
 Linear algebra.
 Mathematical analysis
   4. A/B testing